 In 1870, Wheeler married Ranie Petit, the niece and adopted daughter of John Jones.
 Jones was a friend of abolitionists Frederick Douglas and John Brown, and was the richest African-American in Chicago at the time.
 That same year, the Wheelers moved to Little Rock, Arkansas, starting another chapter in their lives.

-Monday: Part Two
+This Weekend: Part Two

 Sources: The Association of Ohio Longrifle Collectors Newsletter/August 2014; Wikipedia; FindAGrave; Unedited Notes for Presentation by Lloyd G. Wheeler At the First Wheeler Family Reunion